Eddie (Iron Maiden): Background

-Smallwood claims that Rupert Perry, EMI's then managing director, came up with the idea that Eddie could become a more active part of the band's concerts, originally portrayed by Smallwood himself, wearing an Eddie mask and a leather jacket.
+Smallwood claims that Rupert Perry, EMI's then-managing director, came up with the idea that Eddie could become a more active part of the band's concerts, originally portrayed by Smallwood himself, wearing an Eddie mask and a leather jacket.
 The classic "walk-on" Eddie was created for The Beast on the Road tour by Dave Beazley after seeing a pantomime version of Jack and the Beanstalk, which used similar giants, consisting of "basically a bloke on stilts but dressed up to look about 10 ft tall."
-As the band's stage show expanded, an additional gigantic Eddie was also incorporated at the back of the set during "Iron Maiden", which, like the "walk-on" Eddie, would match the theme of the current tour, such as the 30 ft, mummified version used during the World Slavery Tour, which shot sparks from its eyes.
+As the band's stage show expanded, an additional gigantic Eddie was also incorporated at the back of the set during "Iron Maiden," which, like the "walk-on" Eddie, would match the theme of the current tour, such as the 30 ft, mummified version used during the World Slavery Tour, which shot sparks from its eyes.

-Eddie's debut appearance was on the band's first single cover, "Running Free", in which his face was covered by a shadow to protect his identity before the release of the band's first album.
+Eddie's debut appearance was on the band's first single cover, "Running Free," in which his face was covered by a shadow to protect his identity before the release of the band's first album.
 Since then, Eddie has assumed a different guise for each cover, such as a "mummified Egyptian god" for Powerslave, a lobotomized mental patient for Piece of Mind, emerging from a grave in Live After Death, a tree monster for Fear of the Dark and a cyborg for Somewhere in Time.
-In addition to the band's album covers and live shows, the character also appears in merchandise including T-shirts, posters and action figures, as well as the group's two video games: the 1999 first-person shooter, Ed Hunter, and the 2016 role-playing game, Iron Maiden: Legacy of the Beast.
-On top of this, Eddie is featured as an unlockable character in Tony Hawk's Pro Skater 4.
+In addition to the band's album covers and live shows, the character also appears in merchandise including T-shirts, posters and action figures, as well as the group's two video games: the 1999 first-person shooter, Ed Hunter, and the 2016 role-playing game Iron Maiden: Legacy of the Beast.
+On top of this, Eddie is featured as an unlockable character in Tony Hawk's Pro Skater 4 and as Legendary skins in Dead by Daylight.